 I wouldn’t say I speak only with one type of customer – I don’t see customers from a specific age range or a particular social class purchasing my pieces.
 I’m not talking only to street-style kids or fashionistas, but I try to convey my message to a wider audience.
 However, we definitely share the same passions – music taste (from hip hop to techno), same movies, same aesthetic.

-When did you first realize that numbers where growing, and it was time to launch a brand?
+When did you first realise that numbers where growing, and it was time to launch a brand?

 Actually, everything was very natural.
 I just realized that people appreciated what I was doing, so about 2 years and half ago I decided to make a preview launch of a t-shirt collection at Antonioli – who is also my current commercial partner.
 We sold more than 1,000 pieces in just a few days.
 I guess, that is the very moment that I realized the I could be successful.
 Then an important role was also played by buyers, who started asking more and more, and created a huge store traffic.
 In that moment I realized I became a real brand.
 Obviously that meant I had to create a full-line collection.